robseb/NIOSII_EclipseCompProject/README.md

 <summary><strong>Details</strong></summary>
 <a name="pos2"></a>
 <br>

 Follow the displayed instructions of the script to add the available module to your configuration.
-Also, it is enabled to drag & drop folders with custom Code to the "*working_folder*" inside this repository folder.
+Also, it is enabled to drag & drop folders with custom Code to the *"working_folder"* inside this repository folder.
 The script will automatically generate for every code folder a NIOS II Eclipse package.
 This package is pre-installed to the generate NIOS II Example Project.
 </details>
 <br>